-Anyone prohibited from attending an ACM conference, as determined by the ACM violation’s database, will not be allowed on Zoom and Discord.
+Anyone prohibited from attending an ACM conference, as determined by the ACM violation’s database, will not be allowed on Zoom or Discord.

 This code of conduct is not exhaustive or final, it can be updated by the conference chairs at any time.

-If you are made uncomfortable, or you see someone else being made uncomfortable, you may contact one of three designated facilitators via Discord’s messaging features, even if your concerns are outside the scope of the policies above.
+If you are made uncomfortable, or you see someone else being made uncomfortable, you may contact one of the designated facilitators via Discord’s messaging features, even if your concerns are outside the scope of the policies above.
 The names will be announced closer to the event.

 They can help you confidentially decide whether to escalate to the chairs.
 You may also write the chairs directly in Discord.